curl/curl/docs/ECH.md

 would be attractive to the ``c-ares`` maintainers, nor whether the "tag=value" extensibility inherent in the HTTPS/SVCB specification is a good match for the ``c-ares`` approach of defining structures specific to decoded answers for each supported RRtype.
-We're also not sure how many downstream curl deployments actually make use of the ``c-ares`` library, which would affect the utility of such changes.
+We are also not sure how many downstream curl deployments actually make use of the ``c-ares`` library, which would affect the utility of such changes.
 Another option might be to consider using some other generic DNS library that does support HTTPS RRs, but it is unclear if such a library could